henokmulat/natours-project/README.md

 ##  Overview

-**Natours API** is a production-ready backend for a nature tour booking service.
-It is the core project from **Jonas Schmedtmann’s "Node.js, Express, MongoDB & More: The Complete Bootcamp"** — fully restructured and enhanced for real-world deployment and portfolio presentation.

-This backend powers a tour-booking platform where users can browse available tours, book them securely using Stripe payments, and manage their profiles — all while maintaining top-level performance and security standards.
+Natours API is a production-ready backend for a comprehensive nature tour booking platform, designed with scalability, performance, and security in mind.
+It enables users to browse and filter tours, book them securely through Stripe payments, and manage their profiles and bookings effortlessly.
+Built with Node.js, Express, and MongoDB, the API follows modern RESTful design principles and includes advanced features such as authentication, data validation, rate limiting, and error handling — making it optimized for real-world deployment and a reliable foundation for modern web applications.

 ---